Government Owned Hydroelectric Power

 History of the Mussel Shoals Generating Plant

-The Federal Government first got into the power generation business during World War I when it began construction of a hydroelectric generating facility at Mussel Shoals, Alabama on the Tennessee River.
-The Government intended for the Mussel Shoals electric production to be used at a nearby munitions facility.
-But the War ended before the munitions plant was completed and the facility was cancelled.
+The Federal Government got into the power generation business during World War I when it began construction of a hydroelectric generating facility on the Tennessee River, at Mussel Shoals, Alabama.
+The Government planned to use the Mussel Shoals electric production to power a nearby munitions facility.
+But the War ended before the munitions plant was completed and construction on the hydroelectric plant was cancelled.

 But Norris received little support from his fellow Senators.
 This was the era of the Bolshevik revolution in Russia.
 And there was fear that that revolution could come to the United States.
 The Senators were sympathetic to the argument of the utility industry that Government participation in the electric power industry would bring this country one step closer to Communism.
 Therefore, Congress solicited bids from private entities seeking to take over ownership of the Mussel Shoals generating plant.